 - Rates: From around 5,000 rupees plus tax during the monsoon season, increasing to 7,500 rupees plus tax upwards in peak season.
 Breakfast is included.

 05 of 10

-This value for money resort is owned by the Kerala Tourism Development Corporation.
-It's located next to the Taj Vivanta at quieter Samudra beach, and has a very picturesque setting with beach access.
-The hotel is old, but it's cleaner and better maintained than many state government-owned properties in India.
-Foreign guests may find the service and facilities to be lacking though.
-The hotel caters primarily to Indian families.
-It doesn't have a bar, and alcohol must be consumed away from the restaurant.
+This value-for-money resort is owned by Kerala Tourism Development Corporation.
+It's situated next to the Taj Green Cove Resort & Spa at quieter Samudra beach.
+What the hotel really has going for it is its picturesque location and the fact that it has direct beach access.
+Although the hotel is old, it's cleaner and better maintained than many state government hotels in India.
+Yet, it could be greatly improved with a few renovations.
+The hotel caters primarily to Indian families, and foreign guests may find the service and facilities to be lacking.
+There's no bar and alcohol must be consumed away from the restaurant.
 Rooms are basic but functional.
-However, what's really appealing is that they face the ocean.
+The big plus point is that they face the ocean.
 There's a swimming pool too.

 - Rates: From 3,600 rupees per night, plus tax.

 What makes Sea Rock Beach Resort stand out is that it's the only hotel bang on Hawa beach with rooms that have balconies overlooking the ocean.
 You'll be serenaded by the sound of waves crashing.
 However, the hotel is let down by complaints of poor service, cleanliness and maintenance.
 The food served in the terrace restaurant is also quite expensive.
 There are plenty of other decent restaurants in the vicinity though.